 The best model is multi-use.
-A consultant spent the past several months studying what a sustainable business model for container shipping at Terminal 6 looks like.
+We spent the past several months studying what a sustainable business model for container shipping at Terminal 6 looks like.
 The conclusion: the most viable business model is a multi-use terminal that dedicates revenues from other terminal activities to support container service.

 The study acknowledges that Portland’s geography as a river port, and marine industry consolidation, pose challenges to recovery of weekly transpacific container service.